Meet the Staff

 Mar Gooding

-Mar Gooding is the program advisor and coordinator for the UB Teacher Residency Program (UBTR).
+Mar Gooding has been working with the UB Teacher Residency Program (UBTR) since July 2022 where she capitalized on her skills in student support and retention.
 She graduated from the University at Buffalo with an EdM in higher education and student affairs.
-She is committed to assisting UBTR students with navigating UB's system and overcoming the barriers in higher education.
+She is committed to assisting UBTR students with navigating UB’s system and overcoming the barriers in higher education.
+She recognizes the complexities of completing an accelerated program and strives to provide additional support to residents whenever possible.